A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Applications

-\subsection{Description of the connected components of $D^b_{\R c}(\kk_\R)$}
+\subsection{Description of the connected components of $\D^b_{\R c}(\kk_\R)$}

-In this section, we exhibit a description of the connected components of $D^b_{\R c}(\kk_\R)$ seen as a topological space when equipped with the convolution distance.
-To do so, we prove an interpolation lemma in the same fashion as Chazal et al. in \cite{ChazSilv16}, which stands that if two sheaves are $\varepsilon$-interleaved, there exists a continuous path in $D^b_{\R c}(\kk_\R)$ between them.
+In this section, we study the connected components of $\D^b_{\R c}(\kk_\R)$ with respect to the metric.
+In order to make sense of this, we introduce the \emph{small} category $Barcode$ which is a combinatorial description of $\D^b_{\R c}(\kk_\R)$ and is equivalent to $\D^b_{\R c}(\kk_\R)$.
+The category $Barcode$ is shown to be skeletal (any two isomorphic objects are equal), and is equipped with the graded bottleneck distance.
+From $Barcode$ we thus obtain an extended metric space, which will be proven to be locally path-connected, see Theorem~\ref{T:pathcomponent}.
+To do so, we first prove an interpolation lemma in the same fashion as Chazal et al. \cite[Theorem 3.5]{ChazSilv16}, which stands that if two sheaves are $\varepsilon$-interleaved, there exists a $1$-lipschitz path in $D^b_{\R c}(\kk_\R)$ between them.

-\begin{lem}[Interpolation] Let $F,G \in \Obj(\D^b_{\R c}(\kk_\R))$ be such that $F\sim_{\varepsilon} G$ for some $\varepsilon \geq 0$.
+\begin{lem}[Interpolation] Let $F,G \in \D^b_{\R c}(\kk_\R)$ be such that $F\sim_{\varepsilon} G$ for some $\varepsilon \geq 0$.
 Then there exists a family of sheaves $(U_t)_{t\in[0,\varepsilon]}$ in $\D^b_{\R c}(\kk_\R)$ such that :

-\begin{enumerate} \item $U_0 = F$ and $U_\varepsilon = G$. \item For $t\in [0,\varepsilon]$, $d_c(F,U_t) \leq t$ and $d_c(G,U_t) \leq t-\varepsilon$. \item For $(t,t')\in [0,\varepsilon]^2$, $d_c(U_t,U_{t'}) \leq |t-t'|$. \end{enumerate}
+\begin{enumerate} \item $U_0 = F$ and $U_\varepsilon = G$. \item For $t\in [0,\varepsilon]$, $d_c(F,U_t) \leq t$ and $d_C(G,U_t) \leq \varepsilon - t$. \item For $(t,t')\in [0,\varepsilon]^2$, $d_C(U_t,U_{t'}) \leq |t-t'|$. \end{enumerate}

 \end{lem}